tkhamez/neucore/doc/API.md

 Player API
 - List all players with the role group-manger. `/user/player/group-managers`
-- Show all characters from a player. `/user/player/{id}/characters`
+- Show player with characters. `/user/player/{id}/characters`

 ### group-manager

 Allows a player to add and remove members to his groups.

+Character API
+- Return a list of characters that matches the name (partial matching). `/user/character/find-by/{name}`
+- Return the player to whom the character belongs. `/user/character/find-player-of/{id}`

 Group API
 - List all applicants of a group. `/user/group/{id}/applicants`